 Initiatives are high-level efforts that help you achieve your goals.
-Adding initiatives to Aha! enables you to weave the "thread of strategy" throughout your roadmapping process.
+Adding initiatives to Aha! helps you weave the "thread of strategy" throughout your roadmapping process.
 Every release you plan will have a purpose of driving towards one or more of your initiatives.
 Releases, master features, and features can be directly linked to the initiative they impact.
-Linking the work to initiatives ensures that the product team is delivering what matters.
+Linking the work to initiatives ensures that your team is delivering what matters.

 Initiatives are often achievable within 3-12 months, but can sometimes be longer term.
-You can create them at any level in your hierarchy and roll them up from the product to company level.
-For example, your "Expand into China" initiative at the product level may take 12 months, but it is rolled up to the "Expand internationally" initiative at the product line level — which may take multiple years to fulfill.
+You can create them at any level in your hierarchy and roll them up from the workspace to company level.
+To use a product management example, your "Expand into China" initiative at the workspace level may take 12 months, but it is rolled up to the "Expand internationally" initiative at the product line level — which may take multiple years to fulfill.

 Ways to use initiatives